oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 1. Demonstrate the framework’s generalizability by extending it to a second type of task.

 **Notes:**
 * In general, we have a Task that we want anyone to be able to handle.
-Such tasks can be divided into several categories:
-    * Some tasks are optional/infinite (suggest an edit, add a question).
-Some tasks have a fixed bucket (provide feedback for an answer, add new audio translations for a lesson, supply a demonstrative image for a lesson).
+We can assume that the task takes a small amount of time, and is therefore non-reservable (if someone wants to do it, they can do it there and then).
+Some tasks are optional/infinite (suggest an edit, add a question), and others have a fixed bucket (provide feedback for an answer, add a new written/audio translation, supply a demonstrative image for a lesson).
-    * Tasks that take a long time are reservable (add new audio translations for a lesson).
-Other tasks that can be completed in minutes are not reservable (suggest an edit, add a question, provide feedback for an answer, supply a demonstrative image for a lesson).
-* This project only covers non-reservable tasks.
-If it’s possible to handle reservable tasks cleanly, it’s fine to do so, but this is not a requirement.
-* When someone completes a task, it isn’t immediately incorporated into the lesson.
+* When someone completes a task, it shouldn't immediately be incorporated into the lesson.
 The work product is reviewed by someone (usually an exploration’s owner/editor or a trusted reviewer).
-There should be a standard system for marking people as trusted reviewers for a given exploration (and maybe extending that to all explorations past a certain point).
+There should be a standard system for marking people as trusted reviewers for a given exploration or type of task (and maybe extending that to all explorations past a certain point).
 * The submitted proposal should explain the structure of how such a system would work, and provide a concrete example of its application to one use case.

 ### Visualizing learner playthroughs

-**Aim**: To give creators a tool for visualizing how users play through explorations.
-Particularly, it would be nice to let creators see playthroughs which lead to early quits, or where many incorrect answers are attempted.
+**Aim**: We want to give creators a tool for visualizing how users play through explorations.
+In particular, it would be nice to let creators see playthroughs which lead to early quits, or where many incorrect answers are attempted.
 Through this tool we hope to provide an effective way for creators to identify problematic areas in their lesson and address them appropriately.

 **Skills/knowledge required**:
-* Python, Javascript, HTML, CSS.
+* Full-stack development: Python, Javascript, HTML, CSS.
-* Full-stack development.
-* Debugging.
-* Testing.
+* Debugging and testing.
 * Read, write, and follow through with Design Documents.

 **Difficulty**: Medium/Hard